Qumulo/docs/administrator-guide/smb/creating-smb-share.md

 ---
-title: "Creating an SMB Share in Qumulo Core"
+title: "Creating and Managing an SMB Share in Qumulo Core"
 summary: "This section explains how to create, modify, and delete an SMB share by using the Qumulo Core Web UI."
 permalink: /administrator-guide/smb/creating-smb-share.html
 sidebar: administrator_guide_sidebar